Kanji: the nemesis of Japanese language learners!

 There are several different methods and tactics for learning Japanese kanji.
 Some people swear by certain methods, which might have no effect for others.

-In this article we’ll share some of the most popular methods for learning kanji.
+In this article I’ll share some of the most popular methods for learning kanji.
 Have a think about which ones appeal to you, test them out, and then stick with your favourite.

 The repetition method